ianhattwick/controlVoltage/README.md

 The basic functionality is finished.
 Suggestions for additions are welcome, but I'm trying to keep this library minimal so as to be a platform to build on.

-Documentation for everything still forthcoming.
+Documentation for everything is [located on the gihub wiki](https://github.com/ianhattwick/controlVoltage/wiki).
 The examples should give you a sense of what is possible.